-One of our favorite ways to save money on flights is by subscribing to cheap flight newsletters like Scott’s Cheap Flights or Thrifty Traveler Premium where you’ll get alerted on incredible flight deals from your origin airport.
+One of our favorite ways to save money on flights is by subscribing to cheap flight newsletters like Going or Thrifty Traveler Premium where you’ll get alerted on incredible flight deals from your origin airport.

 A few round-trip tickets I booked from their cheap flight alerts were some of the best trips of my life.

 There are many different lodging options available these days.
 And, with so many options available, it’s important to get creative with your lodging to start saving money on accommodation.
 For example, instead of staying in a hotel, you may want to consider renting an Airbnb or VRBO.

 In terms of eating, travel is a major hassle.
 You may also rent out your home and use the kitchen area.
 Bring your purchases from local grocery stores with you to your hotel.